 All students undertaking a programme with FIE require a visa to study in the UK.
 The only exceptions are those who hold a EU/EEA/Swiss passport (see below).
 Please see the following information to determine the type of visa you require.

-In order to participate in a work placement as part of your studies, you must apply for a Tier 4 visa.
+In order to participate in a work placement as part of your studies, you must apply for a Tier 4 (General) Visa.
 Please see the following guide which explains the application process:

 You cannot apply for a Tier 4 visa after you arrive in the UK.
-You must do this in your home country.
+You must do this in your country of residence.

 Study Pathway Students